 Close the grill lid and let it work its magic, cooking indirectly at 350 degrees F for about 15-20 minutes, or until the salmon reaches an internal temperature of 135-145 degrees F. To check the temperature, make sure to use an instant-read thermometer.

-Once the salmon is done, carefully take it off the grill and sprinkle on some chopped chives and a few extra sesame seeds for good measure.
-All that’s left to do is serve up each piece of salmon.
+Once the salmon is done, carefully take it off the grill and then sprinkle on some chopped chives and a few extra sesame seeds for good measure.
+All that’s left to do is serve up each piece of salmon with your favorite sides.
 Lastly, enjoy every bite of that hot smoked salmon goodness!

 For other fun salmon recipes, check out how to make Smoked Salmon Burnt Ends or even Salmon Wrapped Shrimp!
 Baked Wood Plank Salmon is another classic that’s easy to cook and so freakin’ delicious!